 Please note, itineraries are subject to change and certain activities may happen on different days to those listed below.

 After arriving at New Delhi’s Indira Gandhi International Airport, you will be met by our airport representative and transferred to your hotel.
 Once checked in, you will have the chance to relax, or to go and explore Delhi and all of its cultural gems.

-Day 2 - Fly To Jabalpur & Settle In:
+Day 2 - Fly To Nagpur & Settle In:

 After breakfast at your hotel, you will fly to Nagpur, and once there, you will transfer to your accommodation in the species-rich haven of Kanha National Park.
 In the afternoon you will visit the Corbett Foundation and a tribal museum before watching a wildlife film and discussing the issues of tiger conservation with an expert in the evening.

-Day 3 - Tiger Safari & Local School Visit:
+Day 3 - Tiger Safari & Organic Farming:

 In the morning, you will embark on your first jungle safari as you go in search of sloth bears, leopards, dhole and of course tigers.
 In the afternoon, you will enjoy an orientation of organic farms in Chitvan where you will discover the concept of solar cooking, vermi composting, rainwater harvesting and other activities which help to reduce both carbon and water footprints.

 Day 4 - Working With Children & Tiger Safari:

 After breakfast, you will visit a local school and begin to understand their education patterns and routines.
 You'll get the chance to educate the children about their role in maintaining the ecosystem and the importance of wildlife conservation, as well as interact with the teachers and the principal.
 In the afternoon, you will join another tiger safari in the national park.